RealityBending/Onboarding/README.md

 <!-- Our team's ethos is centred around core values such as close **teamwork**, continuous **learning**, **friendly** environment and **aiming for new heights**. -->

-We rely on a lot of internal **communication** (about stuff more - or less - related to work :grin:); our ability to keep on learning and **improving**; a cool **working environment** (forget the formalities, ain't nobody got time for that!); and striving for the highest standards in terms of scientific quality and honesty.
+We rely on a lot on internal **communication** (about stuff more *or less* related to work :grin:), on our ability to keep on learning and **improving**, on a cool **working environment** (forget the formalities, ain't nobody got time for that!), and try striving for the highest standards in terms of scientific quality and honesty.
 We are strongly committed to **open science**, for instance by sharing our code, documentation, data and expertise.
 After all, science is a collective enterprise.

 On a more abstract level, I believe in what I call the **three-fold neuropsychology skillset**.
-In short, I think that a neuropsychologist (and, by extension, people working on related topics - which is sort of all that we do) should aim (when applicable) at developing 3 types of expertise: **clinical abilities** (neuro/psychopathology, assessment, therapy & rehabilitation, ...), **technical skills**  (statistics, programming, neuroimaging, signal processing, ...) and **theoretical knowledge** (a diversified knowledge and understanding of the psychological and neuroscientific theories, frameworks and their history).
-This means I expect you to become familiar.
-Of course, some of it (typically, clinical skills) might not be feasible given the project / grade you're in.
+In short, I think that a neuropsychologist (and, by extension, people working on related topics - which is sort of all that we do) should aim (when applicable) at developing 3 types of expertise: **clinical abilities** (knowledge about neuro/psychopathology, assessment of both *healthy* participants and patients, therapy & rehabilitation, ...), **technical skills**  (statistics, programming, neuroimaging, signal processing, ...) and **theoretical knowledge** (a diversified knowledge and understanding of the psychological and neuroscientific theories, frameworks and their history).
+Of course, some of it (typically, working with patients) might not be feasible given the project / grade you're in.
 That's okay, we will help you to make a plan for your future to get as close as you can to your objectives.

 ## Work Schedule and Work-life Balance